IAG to close loss-making bmi units if no buyer

-BARCELONA British Airways and Iberia owner IAG (ICAG.L) will close two loss-making subsidiaries inherited from the acquisition of Lufthansa's (LHAG.DE) UK unit bmi if it is unable to sell them, IAG's chief executive Willie Walsh said on Wednesday.
+BARCELONA, April 25 British Airways and Iberia owner IAG will close two loss-making subsidiaries inherited from the acquisition of Lufthansa's UK unit bmi if it is unable to sell them, IAG's chief executive Willie Walsh said on Wednesday.

-IAG last year agreed a 172.5 million pounds deal to buy bmi and plans to keep the traditional airline, but is struggling to sell the low-cost and regional divisions bmibaby and regional.
+IAG last year agreed a 172.5 million pounds ($278 million) deal to buy bmi and plans to keep the traditional airline, but is struggling to sell the low-cost and regional divisions bmibaby and regional. [

 "We are in discussions with parties interested in those airlines.
 We are ready to do a deal and capable of doing so, but if we don't see any movement on selling them... then we will look to close those businesses," Walsh said.